-- Best practice is to only pull in from the module what you need - Otherwise, everything. - Adds some clarity and documentation, good for maintainability samples/procedures/simplemod/simplemod2.f90
+- Best practice is to only pull in from the module what you need - Otherwise, everything. - Adds some clarity and documentation, good for maintainability - (Note syntax for continuation of a string...)

+'''

+samples/procedures/simplemod/simplemod2.f90

+'''

 Modules usually get their own files